-Moreover, the vision of the Physical Internet refers to the logistics network as an additional aggregation level, which supersedes transportation vehicles (i.e., the aggregation level upon which we mainly elaborated in Section III) and needs to be redesigned adhering to modularity guidelines.
-For example, [15, p.
+Moreover, the vision of the physical internet refers to the logistics network as an additional aggregation level, which supersedes transportation vehicles (i.e., the aggregation level upon which this paper elaborates) and which needs to be redesigned adhering to modularity guidelines.
+For example, [10, p.
 10] states that logistics networks need to "evolve from point-to-point hub-and-spoke transport to distributed multisegment intermodal transport".
-The current logistics networks allow a certain level of intermodal transport, as discussed in Section III-B. For example, a container can be used on multiple modes of transport such as trains, ships, and trucks, without the freight itself being handled.
-However, the smaller granularity of the cargo as proposed by the Physical Internet will encourage smaller segments and more advanced optimization of these different segments.
+The current logistics networks allow a certain level of intermodal transport, as discussed in Section III-B. For example, a container can be use multiple modes of transport such as trains, ships, and trucks, without the freight itself being handled.
+However, the smaller granularity of the cargo as proposed by the physical internet will encourage smaller segments and more advanced optimization of the different segments.
 Once routing decisions can be optimized for a single package, as opposed to an aggregation of packages in a container, advanced algorithms based on the routing algorithms of the digital internet can be leveraged.
-This vision is in line with our observations based on modularity reasoning on other abstraction levels, but needs to cope with the same practical challenges as discussed earlier.
-For instance, this vision requires the development of nodes that are highly optimized for load breaking: disassembling aggregations of cargo into individual constituents, calculating the optimal route for each individual π -container, and reassembling new aggregations.
+This vision is in line with our observations based on modularity reasoning on other abstraction levels, but needs to confront the same practical challenges discussed earlier.
+For example, this vision requires the development of nodes which are highly optimized for load breaking: disassembling aggregations of cargo into individual constituents, calculating the optimal route for each individual $\pi$ -container, and reassembling new aggregations.
 As such, these nodes will need to be technologically more advanced than the current logistics hubs.

 Many node-to-node segments will still be operated by traditional transportation vehicles, because of the economies of scale of these vehicles.
 However, because of the small granularity of a single segment and the load breaking capabilities of the nodes, the optimal transportation vehicle can be re-evaluated for each individual segment.
-Consider the final segment an individual package has to travel in order to reach an individual customer.
+Consider the final segment an individual package has to travel to an individual customer.
 In certain instances, individual air transport using a drone could be the fastest way to fulfill such a segment.
 Organizations such as Amazon are already experimenting with this technology, albeit within very strict limitations: the final delivery needs to be very close to an Amazon depot (a traditional hub), and strict weight limitations are enforced.
-This last limitation relates to the lift concern of air transportation vehicles discussed earlier in Section III-D. Current research demonstrates how this concern can be made scalable without introducing couplings with other concerns, such as drone control [16].
+This last limitation relates to the lift concern of air transportation vehicles discussed earlier.
+Current research demonstrates how this concern can be made scalable without introducing couplings with other concerns, such as drone control [11].
 This research shows how cargo can be attached to multiple supporting drones, which, based on force sensing, follow the movement of one primary controlled drone.
 The primary drone can now be controlled as if it was the sole transport vehicle, albeit with a scalable propulsion concern.
-This can be considered as an illustration of how stateof-the-art research is able to make advancement towards NST integration patterns previously considered practically impossible.
-Indeed, NST prescribes that the integration of concerns needs to be solved at the most fine-grained levels, for which several practical obstacles have been identified in the past within the context of air transportation vehicles (cf. supra).
-The research of Tagliabue et al. [16] demonstrates the practical feasibility of adhering to this principle: a scalable integration of the lift concern at the level of an individual π -container.
+This can be considered as an illustration of how state-of-the-art research is able to make advancement towards NST integration patterns previously considered practically impossible.
+Indeed, NST prescribes that the integration of concerns needs to be solved at the most fine-grained levels, for which several practical obstacles have been identified in the past for air transportation vehicles (cf. supra).
+The research of [11] demonstrates the practical feasibility of adhering to this principle: a scalable integration of the lift concern at the level of an individual $\pi$ -container.
 As such, we believe that further research elaborating on the use of NST as a theoretical underpinning for R&D in the logistics domain would be highly valuable.